The Story of Msengeni B Community

 Since the Care Point began, a cooking shelter, toilet and a jojo stand for water has been constructed which helps to ensure that the most vulnerable children are being cared for well every day.
 Recent projects at the Care Point have been the construction of a new storeroom and covered area which, together with a new pathway to the toilet and security bars fitted to both buildings, ensures that everyone can meet in secure, clean facilities, helping to reduce the spread of germs and contributing to the health of all.

-The local Hands at Work team in Lomahasha currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Lomahasha currently supports three Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Msengeni B. It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.

 BE INSPIRED BY UPDATES FROM MSENGENI B COMMUNITY